As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 For toddlers in elementary grade, they should only line up at the door.

-A teacher must take attendance and report in a case where someone is missing.
+A teacher must take attendance and report in an event of an emergency.

-Besides, implementing these procedures when teaching toddlers and infants classroom routine:
+Besides, implement these procedures when teaching toddlers and infants classroom routine:

 - Launch time